bryancross/key2pdf/README.md

 run `script/server.js`

-The following config parameters are overwritten by values derived from the URL when key2pdf runs in server mode:
+The following config parameters are overwritten by values derived from the URL:

  - `targetHost`
  - `owner`